realityforge/knife-cookbook-doc/README.md

 The plugin was originally written by Mathias Lafeldt as a way to create initial README.md from the metadata.rb.
 It was subsequently rewritten by Peter Donald to gather information from the other files within the cookbook.
 All credit to Mathias for his wonderful idea.
+Jarek Gawor has also submitted several major changes.